j-mnr/pexels-go/README.md

 You will need to request an API key from [Pexels](https://www.pexels.com/api/new/)

+Set an environment variable `PEXELS_API_KEY` to your received API key.
-You can copy and paste this into your terminal to for a quick example.
+Copy and paste this code snippet into terminal for a quick example.

 ```sh
 mkdir temp && cd temp